jro31/jethro-codes/_articles/projects/meals-of-change.md

 ```

-One more thing to add, is `skip_before_action :verify_authenticity_token`, because the user will be typing into a form in a separate place to our API.
+One more thing to add, is `skip_before_action :verify_authenticity_token`, because the user will be typing into a form in a separate place from our API.

 We want this in all our controllers, however to keep our API versioning in tact, I didn't want to add it to the application controller, so instead added an `API::V1::BaseController` to be inherited into all V1 controllers, as follows: